gcallah/work/chaps/weber.md

 capitalism" is *defined* as an economic system exhibiting such a spirit, then it cannot possibly come about in the absence of that spirit.

-As Gordon Marshall puts it, "Weber Fails to specify whether the 'spirit of capitalism'... [is an attribute] of the phenomenon of modern capitalism or [an] empirical [condition] which favoured... its development" (1982: 57).
+As Gordon Marshall puts it, "Weber fails to specify whether the 'spirit of capitalism'... [is an attribute] of the phenomenon of modern capitalism or [an] empirical [condition] which favoured... its development" (1982: 57).

+Exploring this issue could easily contribute several more papers to the lifetime's worth of literature on *PE*.

 ## Conclusion